Vyral/dixon-group-recruiting/_posts/2020-02-20-scale-series-part-1-strategy.md

 Our group’s theme is intentional living.
 One of the key pieces of living that theme is maintaining a work/life balance.
 We like to check in with each of our agents to find out how they’re doing in terms of their housing, family, interests, etc. They work hard every day, so we **strategize to help them find a balance between their work and home life** so they can continue to operate their business and enjoy life while they do it.

-Next time in part two of our Scale series we’ll talk about culture.
+Next time in part two of our SCALE series we’ll talk about culture.
 If you have any questions in the meantime, don’t hesitate to reach out to the Dixon Group.
 We are here to be a resource for you.

 {% include full-post-cta.html %}